Posted: January 13, 2017

 Recipe for Happy Marriage: Secret Tip

 Blended into criticism are often character insults where it becomes about attacking who your spouse is as a person.
+And when a marriage includes daily servings of criticism, it can be devastating to the health of the marriage.What's the recipe then?

-- Daily cups of affectionate behaviors
+Instead, opt for:- Daily cups of affectionate behaviors

 - Big handfuls of empathy when stressors are high